 There are nine specialist PH centres in the UK and Ireland:

 What is the PHA UK?

 PHA UK provides information, support and advice to people with pulmonary hypertension.
-The charity has nearly 3,000 members and helps to fund thousands of pounds worth of research, health education initiatives, projects and events to promote better understanding, diagnosis and treatment of the disease and raise awareness of the condition.
+The charity has over 3,500 members and helps to fund thousands of pounds worth of research, health education initiatives, projects and events to promote better understanding, diagnosis and treatment of the disease and raise awareness of the condition.

 The charity was set up in 2000 by a small team of volunteers – patients, family members, friends and frontline health professionals.
 It is now at the heart of a nationwide PH community, providing a network of mutual support, experience, high quality information and advice.

 The PHA UK works alongside other charities and is a member of PHA Europe and the Heart Care Partnership – affiliated to the British Cardiovascular Society.

 The PHA UK is managed by 10 trustees and has developed a solid foundation to meet future challenges in supporting the growing number of people affected by PH.

 The patrons of the charity are: